-Millie Mae Strong was founded by Millie Mae's parents, Jayshree and John in an effort to raise awareness for neuroblastoma and other childhood cancers, raise funds for research and cures, and to provide support to parents who are dealing with the tragedy that is childhood neuroblastoma.
+The Millie Mae Foundation was founded by Millie's parents, Jayshree and John in an effort to raise awareness for neuroblastoma and other childhood cancers, raise funds to provide support to cancer fighters and their parents who are dealing with the tragedy that is pediatric cancer.

-Millie Mae Strong is a place for support for families dealing with the heartbreaking diagnosis of neuroblastoma for their child.
+The Millie Mae Foundation is a place for support for families dealing with the heartbreaking diagnosis of neuroblastoma.
 We also welcome any families who are experiencing other childhood cancers, as well as those who wish to support these families in any way possible.

 WHAT WE DO

-Millie Mae Strong is committed to raising awareness, providing support, and raising funds for research, cures, and families affected by pediatric neuroblastoma and other childhood cancers.
+The Millie Mae Foundation is committed to raising awareness, providing support, and raising funds for families affected by pediatric neuroblastoma and other childhood cancers.

 We are proud to be a part of a community that is dedicated to helping those who are dealing with the most heartbreaking situations- having your child diagnosed with and/or losing them to cancer.
-We have partnered with the Children's Neuroblastoma Cancer Foundation to better serve those who are most in need, and to raise awareness on pediatric neuroblastoma.
+We have created this foundation to better serve those who are most in need, and to raise awareness on pediatric neuroblastoma.

 Their oldest, Kaden, was born 10 weeks premature so Jayshree and John were not unfamiliar with pediatric floors of a hospital.
-When their daughter, Amelia Mae, was born 2 weeks early on July 11th 2016 she was considered full term and perfectly healthy.
+When Amelia was born at 2 weeks early on July 11th 2016 she was considered full term and perfectly healthy.
 Her family did not know that a tumor was already growing in her body that would take her life only 10 months later.

 As the Watkins family moved from Virginia to California as part of John's military orders, Millie became ill.
-After 10 months of showing no signs of this tumor taking over her body, It was quickly discovered that she had stage 4 neuroblastoma which resulted in tumors stemming from her kidney.
+After 10 months of showing no signs of this tumor taking over her body, It was quickly discovered that she had high risk, advanced stage 4 neuroblastoma which resulted in a large tumor originating from her kidney.
 It was later discovered that she had tumor spots in her lymph nodes, on her spine, on her femur, jawbone, eye socket as well as both sides of her body in her bone marrow.